cdktf/cdktf-provider-google/docs/accessContextManagerGcpUserAccessBinding.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.28.0/docs/resources/access_context_manager_gcp_user_access_binding#id AccessContextManagerGcpUserAccessBinding#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.29.0/docs/resources/access_context_manager_gcp_user_access_binding#id AccessContextManagerGcpUserAccessBinding#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `sessionSettings`<sup>Optional</sup> <a name="sessionSettings" id="@cdktf/provider-google.accessContextManagerGcpUserAccessBinding.AccessContextManagerGcpUserAccessBinding.Initializer.parameter.sessionSettings"></a>

+- *Type:* <a href="#@cdktf/provider-google.accessContextManagerGcpUserAccessBinding.AccessContextManagerGcpUserAccessBindingSessionSettings">AccessContextManagerGcpUserAccessBindingSessionSettings</a>

+session_settings block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.29.0/docs/resources/access_context_manager_gcp_user_access_binding#session_settings AccessContextManagerGcpUserAccessBinding#session_settings}

 ---